How virility and Jewishness became hallmarks of postwar New York’s combative intellectual scene

 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Ronnie A. Grinberg is associate professor of history and a core faculty member of the Schusterman Center for Judaic and Israel Studies at the University of Oklahoma.
+Ronnie A. Grinberg is assistant professor of history and a core faculty member of the Schusterman Center for Judaic and Israel Studies at the University of Oklahoma.

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.